Pediatric Physical Therapy Treatments For Children With Down Syndrome

 While shorter than the average, this is a major improvement.

-With the aid of physical therapists and health care professionals, people with Down syndrome can have very fulfilling lives.
+With the aid of physical therapists and other healthcare professionals, people with Down syndrome can have very fulfilling lives.

 What Are The Physical Symptoms Of Down Syndrome?